Kirk Douglas

 Kirk was born in Amsterdam, a small town, in upstate New York, as Isadore Danielovitch/Danilovich.
 Kirk was the son of Bryna “Bertha” (Sanglel/Singlair) and Harry Demsky (born Girsh/Herschel Danilovich/Danielovitch), who were Belarusian Jews.
 His father was born in Chavusy/Chausy, Mogilev, eastern Belarus, then part of the Russian Empire, and was involved in street-level criminal enterprises with his siblings.
 In the U.S., his family took on the surname Demsky, and he changed his name initially to Isadore Demsky/Izzy Demsky.
 Kirk established production company Bryna Productions, after his mother.

 Kirk was married to philanthropist and producer Anne Buydens (born Hannelore Marx), until his death.
 He had four children: two, actor Michael Douglas and film producer Joel Douglas, with his former wife, actress Diana Dill; and two, television and film producer Peter Douglas and actor and stand-up comedian Eric Douglas, with Anne.
-Among his grandchildren is actor Cameron Douglas.
+Among his grandchildren are actor Cameron Douglas and podcaster Dylan Douglas.
 Anne Buydens was born in Hanover, Weimar Republic and was partly raised in Switzerland.
 Her own father was Jewish.
 She later formally converted to Judaism.

 Kirk had a religious Jewish upbringing, and then became secular as he entered his adult life.
 In the 1990s, he rediscovered religion, and became a practicing Jew.